KristofHetesi/bank-ocr/README.md

 a lot of possible entries prove more or less that the system works as intended.

 ## Usage
+In most cases you will need to have a proper txt file with entries to run the files. *See comment below*
 ### Separately
 #### user_story_1
 Run the file from the command line.
 Takes 1 argument: the name of the file with the scanned numbers